ace-lab/pl-ucb-csxxx/serverFilesCourse/customElements/UMLclasses/README.md

 ## Usage question.html
 You can use the UML elements in a question like so: https://github.com/ace-lab/pl-ucb-csxxx/blob/631de1fdbe2b6651af502aeb8681f0192fd6a3d7/questions/drawing-tutorials/snapping-2/question.html#L10-L36

-Here are the attributes that can be assigned in the css for each element:
+The CSS attributes that can be set for each element can be found [here](https://github.com/ace-lab/pl-ucb-csxxx/wiki/UML-Drawing-Elements#css-attributes)

 ## Usage server.py